giswqs/whitebox-frontends/README.md

 ### Installation

 You can download a copy of the **WhiteboxTools** executable for your operating system from the [Geomorphometry and Hydrogeomatics Research Group website](https://jblindsay.github.io/ghrg/WhiteboxTools/download.html).
-Once you've downloaded WhiteboxTools and decompressed (unzipped) the folder, you can open a command prompot and start using it.
+Once you've downloaded WhiteboxTools and decompressed (unzipped) the folder, you can open a command prompt and start using it.

 ### Usage

-*WhiteboxTools* is a command-line program and can be run either by calling it, with appropriate commands and arguments, from a terminal application, or, more conveniently, by calling it from a script.
-The following commands are recognized by the *WhiteboxTools* library:
+**WhiteboxTools** is a command-line program and can be run by calling it with appropriate commands and arguments, from a terminal application.
+The following commands are recognized by the **WhiteboxTools** library:

 | Command           | Description                                                                                       |
 | ----------------- | ------------------------------------------------------------------------------------------------- |